Tips and Ideas

 Put a timer in your bathroom.
 If you put a timer in your bathroom and get everyone in the household to set it for six minutes it will give users a feeling of being timed and try to get out a bit faster than they normally would.
 Just cutting shower times down by 1 Minute per day per person can save a two person household 6,570 litres of water a year or more.

 Tip 7.
 Make sure your dishwasher is full.
 Make sure you have put as many dishes in the dishwasher as you can fit into it before turning it on.
-Putting it on when it`s only have full is a great waste of water.
+Putting it on when it`s only half full is a great waste of water.

 Don`t use your washing machine until you have a full load.
 Like the dishwasher, using the washing machine when its not loaded to it`s fill setting wastes water as well.